-Our first meeting date for the 2020 ski season will be Sunday, Jan 5.
+Our first meeting date for the 2021 ski season will be Sunday, Jan 3.
 Our home venue is Lebanon Hills Park in Eagan, at the same location as the Visitor Center at 860 Cliff Road, Eagan, MN 55123.
 We are tentatively scheduled tol meet from 12:45 - 2:00 PM for eight weeks in January and February.
-If snow coverage is not adequate at Lebanon Hills, our sessions will be held at Hyland Recreation Area in Bloomington from 11:45 - 1:00 PM.

 Youth skiers under age 18 will not need a trail pass at Lebanon Hills.
 Adult skiers will need to purchase a either a daily pass for $5 or a season pass for $20.
 If we need to move to Hyland recreation area due to poor trail conditions at Lebanon Hills, ALL skiers age 12 and older will need a pass which was $9 per session last year.